HomeProgrammesVet Nursing & Animal CareNew Zealand Diploma in Veterinary Nursing (Companion Animal Veterinary Nursing)

 The aim of this course is to develop the knowledge, skills, and competencies to provide safe and appropriate husbandry and handling to support companion animal health and welfare.

-The aim of this course is to develop the knowledge, skills, and competencies to assist with the nursing of surgical and medical patients.
+The aim of this course is to develop the knowledge, skills, and competencies to care for companion animals in a veterinary clinic.

-The aim of this course is to develop the knowledge, skills, and competencies to manage the nursing of animal patients undergoing anaesthesia and surgery, and fluid therapy.
+The aim of this course is to develop the knowledge, skills, and competencies to provide nursing care for surgical and hospitalised patients as part of a multidisciplinary team.

-The aim of this course is to develop the knowledge, skills, and competencies to manage the nursing care of surgical and hospitalised animal patients as part of a multidisciplinary team.
-Analyse the nurse's role in anaesthesia management, admission and discharge, surgical nursing, fluid therapy, and nursing of hospitalised patients.
-This course will include 110 hours of practicum.
+The aim of this course is to develop the knowledge, skills, and competencies to manage the nursing of animal patients undergoing anaesthesia and to respond during animal emergencies.

-Medical and surgical nursing 4 (15 Credits)
+Medical Nursing and Diagnostics (15 Credits)

 The aim of this course is to develop knowledge, skills, and competencies relevant to pathophysiology, pharmacology, and diagnostic procedures to provide effective medical nursing care.